 Even if one party cannot adequately support him/herself the other party is only liable to support that party so far as they are reasonably able to do so.

-Where the property settlement is not yet finalised, an interim spousal maintenance order be made in response to an urgent application.
+Where the property settlement is not yet finalized, an interim spousal maintenance order be made in response to an urgent application.

 De facto partners (and same sex partners) can now be compelled to pay maintenance to the other partner after separation under the same provisions that apply to separated married couples.